arthurcgusmao/arthurcgusmao.github.io/bookmarks.md

 title: Bookmarks
 permalink: /bookmarks/
 comments: false
+order: 10
 ---

-Other random resources that may be interesting to check out.
+Random resources I found over the web that may be interesting to check out.

 ## AI, Machine Learning